digipost/digipost-data-types/readme.md

 ## PickupNotice

-Details about a signed document
+Details about a pickup notice

 ### Fields